willp240/antinullh/HOWTO.md

 > ./bin/mcmc cfg/fit_config.ini cfg/event_config.ini cfg/pdf_config.ini cfg/syst_config.ini cfg/oscgrid.ini

 This will load up all the pdfs, systematics, data etc. and creates the likelihood object in the same way the `llh_scan` app does, and then runs the MCMC.
-For each individual chain, you’ll have a number of files and subdirectories, some of which are the same as for `grid_fit`.
+For each individual chain, you’ll have a number of files and subdirectories, some of which are the same as for `fixedosc_fit`.

 In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
 In each case all other parameters are marginalised over.
 The burn-in steps are automatically not included.